hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 Python virtual environments (venv's) are a way to create isolated Python environments.
 You can install packages in a venv without affecting the system Python installation.
+Because a normal user cannot install packages globally, venv's are a way to install packages without needing root access.
 This is useful when you need to use a package that is not available as a module on the HPC cluster.

 ## Creating a venv